nycu-caslab/AAML2025/labs/lab_1.md

 1. The golden test with "passed" result.
 2. Run any of the **THREE** labels using the KWS model.
-3. the MAC cycles and the DRAM usage.
+3. the MAC cycles and the DRAM usage (only one label is required).

 You will have to show your screenshots in the demo and explain your codes.
 ```